 Michelle Gradley is the Director of Process Biotechnology at ZuvaSyntha Technology, (BST).
 BST is committed to the development of novel processes for the commercial production of commodity chemicals and fuels from syngas from carboxydotrophic acetogens.

 Dr. Krabben is the Head of Innovation at Green Biologics Ltd, a global industrial biotechnology company delivering competitive, capital efficient production of bio-based chemicals.

-Dr Fotheringham is the Founder and President of Ingenza, a worldwide leader in the application of IB and synthetic biology.
+Rueben Carr is Bioprocess Team Leader at Ingenza, a worldwide leader in the application of IB and synthetic biology.
 Ingenza provides efficient scalable bioprocesses to manufacture chemicals, biologics pharmaceuticals and biofuels, from sustainable sources.